 You'll have to give the lawyer much more detail than that, but it is probably best for you not to reveal facts that might be critical to your case in an open, Internet forum where nothing is covered by attorney-client privilege.
 Try visiting Avvo.com.
-Plug in "real estate" if the property is land...Read more »
+Plug in "real estate" if the...Read more »

 Multiple companies like Singer, Dritz and less well known companies sell sewing tape measures.
 How do they escape infringing on patents?
 Further, how can multiple companies sell retractable tape measures without infringing?